Commercial use of space: Satellite manufacturing

 Commercial satellite manufacturing is defined by the United States government as satellites manufactured for civilian, government, or non-profit use.
 Not included are satellites constructed for military use, nor for activities associated with any human space flight program.
 Between the years of 1996 and 2002, satellite manufacturing within the United States experienced an annual growth of 11%.
 The rest of the world experienced higher growth levels of around 13%.

 Ground equipment manufacturing

 Operating satellites communicate via receivers and transmitters on Earth.
 The manufacturing of satellite ground station communication terminals (including VSATs), mobile satellite telephones, and home television receivers are a part of the ground equipment manufacturing sector.
 This sector grew through the latter half of the 1990s as it manufactured equipment for the satellite services sector.
-Between the years of 1996 and 2002 this industry saw a 14% annual increase.
+Between 1996 and 2002, this industry saw a 14% annual increase.